 13. Your file will now be sent to the TurnitinUK system.
 This may take 30 seconds or more depending on the time of day.
 You should note that the time your submission is received by the TurnitinUK servers is used as the time of submission.
 The time that you click on the Submit button is not the time of submission.
 Be sure to give yourself plenty of time to submit your work.

 14. You will know that your submission has completed successfully when you see a message stating ‘Congratulations – your submission is complete…’.
 It is vital that you make a note of your Submission ID, which is highlighted in red in the above screenshot.
 This is a unique receipt number for your submission, and is proof of successful submission.
 You may be required to provide this number at a later date.
+We recommend that you take a screenshot of this page, or note the number down on a piece of paper.
+You should also receive an email receipt containing this number, and the number can be found after submitting by following this guide.
+This method of checking your submission is particularly useful in the event that you don’t receive an email receipt for some reason.

 15. Without this number, your school and iSolutions will be unable to investigate any problems with your assignment, and may not acknowledge your submission attempt.